global-asp/asp-source/en/0273_sizwes-smile.md

 The smiles bounced around and
 beamed at Sizwe.
 They warmed
-him, and tickled him, and crept up, up, up from his toes… to the TOP of his head.
+him, and tickled him, and crept up, up, up from his toes... to the TOP of his head.
 He was so full of happiness that the smile burst out, brilliant and beaming bright.
 And something changed.
 The dark, gloomy, rainy afternoon didn't seem so dark anymore.
-Could it be…?
+Could it be...?
 YES!
 The clouds parted, and the warm sun shone down on them, with the biggest, brightest, most brilliant